Schema and Statement Evolution with Confluent Cloud for Apache Flink

 • A user-defined function named to_minor_currency.

-When a statement is created, it takes a snapshot of the configuration of all the catalog objects that it depends on.
-Changes, or the deletion of these objects from the catalog, are not propagated to existing statements, which means that:
+When you create a statement, it takes a snapshot of the configuration of all the catalog objects that it depends on.
+Flink does not propagate changes, or the deletion of these objects from the catalog, to existing statements, which means:

-If an underlying physical resource is deleted that statements require at runtime, like the topic, the statements transition into the FAILED, STOPPED, or RECOVERING state, depending on which resource was deleted.
+If you delete an underlying physical resource that statements require at runtime, such as the topic, the statements transition into the FAILED, STOPPED, or RECOVERING state, depending on which resource you deleted.

 Schema compatibility modes

-When a statement is created, it must be bootstrapped from its source tables.
+When you create a statement, Flink must bootstrap it from its source tables.
 For this, Flink must be able to read the source tables from the beginning (or any other specified offsets).
-As mentioned previously, statements use the latest schema version, at the time of statement creation, for each source table as the read schema.
+As mentioned previously, statements use the latest schema version at the time of statement creation, for each source table as the read schema.

 You have these options for handling changes to base schemas:

 To maximize compatibility with Flink, you should use FULL_TRANSITIVE or FULL as the schema compatibility mode, which eases migrations.
-Note that in Confluent Cloud, the default compatibility mode is BACKWARD.
+In Confluent Cloud, the default compatibility mode is BACKWARD.

 Compatibility Mode FULL or FULL_TRANSITIVE